Check prices and availability and book your service online

 Note: The technicians currently specialise in the installation of battery-operated detectors only.

 Fires are unpredictable, and so is gas appliance malfunction.
-According to the information published on the UK government’s official website, tragic fire hazard deaths are four times more likely to occur if not a single smoke alarm is fitted in the rental property.
-A CO2 and smoke detector installation service will keep your tenants safe while also helping you avoid hefty fines.
+Tragic fire hazard deaths are four times more likely to occur if a single smoke alarm is not fitted in a rental property, shows information published on the UK government’s official website.
+A CO and smoke detector installation service will keep your tenants safe while also helping you avoid hefty fines.

 The fitters to work with most alarm types on the market.
 These include:

-Your choice of a smoke or CO2 alarm should be based on the type of room in which you are planning to install it.
+Your choice of a smoke or CO alarm should be based on the type of room in which you are planning to install it.
 Here are some examples:

 As of the 1st of October 2015, private sector landlords are obligated by law to: